anishboss/cryptotracker/README.md

 # Note: You can review the list of dependencies from the below link.
 npm install;

+#Create .env file in root folder as .env.sample

 # Run the app without compiling ts files
 npm run dev;
 # Run the bulid